Summary

 3. The Extremaduran sofrito (10 minutes)

-Grate the tomato into the pan and cook for 3-4 minutes.
-Remove from heat, add the Pimentón de la Vera, and stir quickly.
+Grate the tomato over the skillet and cook for 3-4 minutes.
+Remove from heat, add the "pimentón de la Vera," and stir quickly.
 The paprika only needs residual heat; if you burn it, it will taste bitter.

-If using choricero pepper, rehydrate it for 20 minutes in hot water, scrape out the pulp with a knife, and add it to the sofrito with the tomato.
+If using "pimiento choricero," hydrate it for 20 minutes in hot water, scrape the pulp with a knife, and add it to the sofrito with the tomato.

-Pour the sofrito into the chickpea pot.
-Add water or fish broth until there is enough liquid (noodles absorb a lot; calculate twice as much liquid as seems necessary).
+Pour the sofrito into the pot with the chickpeas.
+Add water or fish broth until there is enough liquid (noodles absorb a lot; estimate twice the liquid that seems necessary).

 Bring to a boil and add the noodles.
-Cook according to the time indicated on the package (usually 8-10 minutes).
+Cook according to the package instructions (usually 8-10 minutes).
 Halfway through cooking, add the cod pieces.

 The noodles and cod should finish cooking at the same time: the noodles al dente and the cod tender but intact.